More Leads = More Sales = Increased ROI

-Ideally, your content will help spread more awareness and information about the problems your target audience is facing and possible solutions (which includes your product/ service).
+Ideally, your content will help spread more awareness and information about the problems your target audience is facing and possible solutions (which include your product/ service).

-How this works is, once the content units are ready, they will be:
+How these work is, once the content units are ready, they will be:

 - Published on the website or blog after being optimized for SEO (Search Engine Optimization) and common keyword searches by users